elastic/eland/docs/reference/index.md

 Eland is a Python client and toolkit for DataFrames and {{ml}} in {{es}}.
 Full documentation is available on [Read the Docs](https://eland.readthedocs.io).
 Source code is available on [GitHub](https://github.com/elastic/eland).

+## Compatibility [_compatibility]

+You can find detailed compatibility and setup information in the [Compatibility section](https://github.com/elastic/eland?tab=readme-ov-file#compatibility) of the GitHub README.

 ## Getting Started [_getting_started]

 Create a `DataFrame` object connected to an {{es}} cluster running on `http://localhost:9200`: